• Home

 Schedule

-SOME REVISIONS TO THE SCHEDULE, PARTICULARLY THE TIMING OF ELIMINATION ROUNDS, MAY BE ON THE 'FINAL' SCHEDULE; we may publish a more detailed schedule table for each event in the near future!
+SOME REVISIONS TO THE SCHEDULE, PARTICULARLY THE TIMING OF ELIMINATION ROUNDS, MAY BE ON THE 'FINAL' SCHEDULE; we will publish a more detailed schedule table for each event in the near future!

 Major highlights: